release-engineering/dist-git/README.md

 DistGit
 =======

-DistGit (Distributed Git) is Git with additional data storage.
+DistGit (Distribution Git) is Git with additional data storage.
 It is designed to hold content of source rpms and consists of these three main components:

  1. Git repositories
  2. Lookaside cache to store source tarballs